sapientpro/ebay-browse-sdk-php/README.md

 }
 ```

-*Note*: Models that are returned from Api methods may not contain all properties that are declared in the class.

 ## Creating Models

 Some SDK methods require `$body` variable as a parameter.
 It refers to a Model class that implements EbayModelInterface.